Spring Light Geese Hunting Guide

 Ross's geese: Ross’s geese are identical to snow geese in coloration, but they have a shorter bill and neck, and are much smaller, weighing 3-4 pounds.
 Adults have a wart-like tissue at the base of the bill.

-These are Not Legal Species
+The Species Below are Not Legal Species

 Tundra Swans: Tundra swans are large white birds with long necks, weighing 10-23 pounds, more than twice as big as snow geese.
 Unlike snow geese, they do not have black wing tips, but their black feet and bill are evident in flight.